What’s Your Story, Really?

 There’s so much to brainstorm here and plenty of ideas for communicating your originality and genuine abilities to your clients.
 Don’t forget to go back to the other time frames in your life and repeat the process to extract additional unique skills and abilities that you developed on your journey.

 You are stirring the pot with these exercises, so be sure to give yourself some time to process and handle any feelings that might come up.
 And take a moment to thank yourself – this is not easy work.
-Make sure you take time for some self-care when you’re going through your story this way.
+Make sure you take time for some self-care as you go through your story this way.

 If you’re interested in getting some support around crafting a deeper story, let’s talk.